WHAT IS THE BYZANTINE CATHOLIC CHURCH?

 Next Steps

-• Attend a Liturgy – Come and see the worship of the Church that has shaped Christians for centuries.
+Attend a Liturgy – Come and see the worship of the Church that has shaped Christians for centuries.
+Divine Liturgy is at our building on Saturdays at 5:00 pm.

-• Join Us for a Meal – Fellowship is central to parish life, and we’d love to welcome you at table.
+Join Us for a Meal – Fellowship is central to parish life, and we’d love to welcome you at table.
+We have a weekly potluck right after Divine Liturgy.
+If you are new, please join us even if you can’t bring anything this time!

-• Explore Resources – Learn more about Byzantine spirituality through prayer guides, parish events, and study opportunities.
+Explore Resources – Learn more about Byzantine spirituality through prayer guides, parish events, and study opportunities.
+Check out our prayer resources to get started.

 At St. Rafa’s, you will find an ancient tradition that is alive today—one that unites heaven and earth, past and present, God and His people.